department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/montgomery-active-duty.md

 You may get up to 36 months of education benefits.
 We pay the benefits monthly and the amount depends on the following factors:

 - Length of service
-- Type of educational or training program you want to sign up for
+- Type of educational or training program
 - Your category (as defined above)
 - Whether you qualify for a college fund or kicker
 - How much you have paid into the $600 Buy-Up program